Speaking Puppy: Communicating with Your New Dog

-Becoming a pet parent for the first time is largely an educational process.
+Becoming a pet owner for the first time is largely an educational process.
 First-time dog owners need to familiarize themselves with nutrition, socialization, and a whole lifetime’s worth of canine care topics.
-It’s a little like getting a new job and going back to school!
+It’s a little like getting a new job _and_going back to school!
 Most daunting of all, building a strong, trusting relationship with a dog often means learning an entirely new language and communication style.
 Do you speak dog?

 Reading Your Dog’s Body Language